Mad at You (Joe Jackson Band song): Music video

 The song's music video was directed by Derek Burbidge.
 It features Jackson portraying both the husband and wife characters, the latter being achieved by Jackson dressing in drag.
 The video shows the husband sat at the kitchen table having his breakfast, his plate overflowing with beans, while his wife is in the bedroom taking a long time to fix her makeup.
 The husband is later seen in the hallway holding a table knife as he impatiently waits for his wife to finish preparing herself to go out.
 These scenes are interspersed with footage of the band performing the song on a stage.

 Jackson told Paul Gambaccini for Channel 4's The Other Side of the Tracks in 1983, "It didn't quite have the macabre effect that it was supposed to have.
 [The husband] threat[ens] [his wife] with the knife that he's just been eating the baked beans with that she's poured onto his plate.
 It was supposed to be tomato sauce dripping off the dinner knife and you were supposed to think it was blood, stuff like that... it never quite worked out."

 Critical reception

-On its release as a single, Paul Rambali of New Musical Express wrote, "Jackson toys with dissonance and other modish devices on a song that finds him once again exasperated at the so-called weaker sex."
+Upon its release as a single, Paul Rambali of the NME wrote, "Jackson toys with dissonance and other modish devices on a song that finds him once again exasperated at the so-called weaker sex."
 Ronnie Gurr of Record Mirror felt the song was "decidedly undistinguished", commenting, "Furious great bass and guitar sound for sure, but a rolling rant that goes nowhere though the falsetto bit cheers up proceedings no end."
 Tony Jasper of Music Week noted the song's "jerky, fast-paced rhythm", "girls employed on verse lines" and "solid handclap beat".
 However, he added, "For all its merits, [the] basic commercial idea [is] not clearly defined, with too many intermingling competing elements."
 Peter Trollope of the Liverpool Echo noted the "strong, chumpy guitar sound" and "strung out beat", but added the song "should come over a lot better live than it does in the studio".